-International Carwash Association (ICA) is the nonprofit organization representing the car wash industry in the United States and around the globe.
+International Carwash Association (ICA) is the nonprofit organization representing the car wash industry in the United States, and uniting it around the world.
 Its members own, operate or support nearly every car wash business in dozens of countries.
 ICA offers the world’s largest car wash events and exhibitions, the leading online manager training program (LEAD™), news and inspiration through CAR WASH Magazine™ and a variety of industry research products (Pulse™).

 Individual memberships are available at www.carwash.org/join-ica.

-2023 Board of Directors
+2024 Board of Directors

 ICA Staff